frankieSM/hunter-game/README.md

 - event listener to delete the enemy and take a life
 - lives decreasing infinitely for one enemy
 - having to stop things by naming them instead of them being anonymous and inline
+- more scoping issues...
+- lives still lost for shot enemies